-Not too long ago, the church made plans to send the sister I partnered with out to serve in a leadership position.
-Upon hearing the news, my heart sank.
-We both used to serve in leadership roles until we were reappointed as editors.
-Now my sister would be returning to a leadership position and serve God with unlimited growth potential, but I’d still be stuck at a desk, performing my duty in obscurity.
-What future would there be in that?
-On second thought, I was reminded of the old saying, “There are a million different paths to success.”
-As long as I fulfilled my duty properly, I could also be successful.
-I just needed to redouble my efforts at pursuing the truth, maybe one day the leaders would see that I understood the truth.
-Then they’d promote me and my future would be equally as bright.
-After this realization, the gray clouds began to retreat in favor of a renewed determination.
-I threw myself into my work, and I ate and drank God’s word when I was not busy, not daring to slacken for even a moment.
+Not too long ago, the church sent Sister Xie who I partnered with to another area to fulfill her duty as leader.
+Upon hearing the news, my heart sank, thinking: “At first, we were both demoted from being leaders.
+Now my sister will be returning to serve God in a leadership position and her growth potential will be unlimited, but I will still be here performing my duty in obscurity.
+What future will there be in that?”
+But then I thought, “As people say, ‘There are a million different paths to success.’
+As long as I fulfill my duty properly, will I not also be successful?
+If I redouble my efforts at pursuing the truth, maybe one day the leaders will see that I understand the truth.
+Then they’ll promote me and my future will be equally bright.”
+After this realization, the feelings of dejection and loss inside me instantly vanished, and there arose in me the strength to do my absolute best.
+I threw myself into my duty, and I read God’s word when I was not busy, not daring to slacken for even a moment.

-One day, I saw the following passage in Sermons and Fellowship on Entry Into Life: “Everything that restricts you from pursuing God and seeking the truth is one of Satan’s shackles.
-If you are bound by just one of Satan’s chains, you’re living your life under its domain.”
-After hearing this, I could not help but ask myself, “Which of Satan’s yokes am I living under?
+One day, I saw the following passage in a sermon: “Everything that restricts you from pursuing God and pursuing the truth is one of Satan’s shackles.
+No matter which of Satan’s shackles you are bound by, you are living under its domain” (“Tasks that Servants of God Must Complete” in Sermons and Fellowship III).
+After reading this, I could not help but ask myself, “Which of Satan’s shackles am I living under?
 Which of its poisons are hindering my pursuit of the truth?”
-As I quietly tried to ponder this question, I was reminded of my recent situation.
-After my sister was sent off to her new post, I was not passive.
-In fact, I became even more devoted to eating and drinking God’s word, praying to God, and actively fulfilling my duty.
-On the surface, I seemed even more diligent in pursuing the truth than before, but if you peel back the curtain and analyze it, my ability to accept falling behind was only because I harbored ambitions of leaping forward someday.
+As I quietly pondered these questions, I thought of my recent state.
+I had not been passive since Sister Xie was sent off to fulfill her duty as leader.
+In fact, I became even more devoted to reading God’s word, praying to God, and actively fulfilling my duty.
+On the surface, I seemed even more diligent in pursuing the truth than before, but if I carefully dissected my motives and goals behind pursuing the truth, I would discover that my ability to accept falling behind was only because I harbored an ambition to become famous and rise above everyone else someday.
 My burning desire to be the best of the best was the reason I didn’t become passive and instead pursued the truth more actively, but my so-called pursuit of the truth was just an illusion, an impure pursuit.
-I was co-opting a momentary pursuit of the truth to fulfill my own selfish ends.
-Thinking back on my years spent following God, I realized that all my sacrifices were paid for by Satan’s poison “No pain, no gain.”
-This is how it bound me like an invisible shackle and drove me to strive for excellence.
-When I already had a position, I was still pursuing an even higher one; When I lost my position or failed to advance, I didn’t become passive; I still appeared to be willing to pay the price to seek the truth.
-However, this was not because I understood the truth and was willing to sacrifice for it.
-I simply wanted to use the appearance of sacrifice in an effort to succeed.
-That’s when I finally understood that my “No pain, no gain” stance was actually one of Satan’s poisons flowing through my veins.
+In my delusion, I wished to engage in a short-lived pursuit of the truth to fulfill my own despicable aim of standing out from the crowd.
+Thinking back on my years spent following God, I realized that all the expending of myself was done under the domination of Satan’s poison of “Only by experiencing the hardest hardships can one rise above the ordinary.”
+This is how it bound me like an invisible shackle and drove me to strive to stand out from the crowd and become top dog.
+When I already had a position, I was still pursuing an even higher one.
+When I lost my position or failed to gain one, although I didn’t become passive and on the outside was bearing hardships and paying the price to pursue the truth to my utmost, I was not bearing hardships in order to gain the truth.
+I simply wanted to once again gain a chance to stand out.
+That’s when I finally understood that my stance of “Only by experiencing the hardest hardships can one rise above the ordinary” was actually one of Satan’s poisons deep-rooted in me.
 I had been tricked; the poison had sapped me of all my humanity.
-I was arrogant and ambitious without any sense of perspective.
-The whole thing happened right under my nose.
-I actually thought my ambition was a testament to my aspiration.
-I thought my arrogant disposition of unwillingness to fall behind was a sign of my motivation.
+I was arrogant and ambitious with an exaggerated sense of my own abilities, and I myself had been completely unaware of it all.
+I actually thought my ambition was a testament to my aspiration, and that my arrogant disposition of unwillingness to fall behind was a sign of my motivation.
 I worshiped Satan’s fallacies as truth and saw them as a badge of honor instead of a scarlet letter.
 How stupid was I to have been tricked by Satan like that, to have failed to differentiate good from evil?
 I finally saw just how pathetic I was.
 I also learned just how insidious and despicable Satan is.
 Satan uses specious fallacies to deceive and corrupt us.
 It leads us astray, and we swear fealty to its deceitful schemes.
-This is all done without our knowledge.
-We think we’re pursuing the truth and sacrificing for the truth, but we’re actually living in self-deception.
-Satan’s poisons are potent indeed!
-If it wasn’t for God’s enlightenment, I would never have seen the truth that I was corrupted by Satan, and I certainly would never have seen through its deceitful schemes.
-If it wasn’t for God’s enlightenment, I would have kept on living under Satan’s yoke, until Satan eventually consumed me whole.
+But we live within self-deception and lack awareness, still thinking we’re pursuing the truth and suffering for the truth.
+Satan’s poisons are harmful indeed!
+If it hadn’t been for God’s enlightenment, I would never have seen the truth that I was corrupted by Satan, and I certainly would never have seen through its deceitful schemes.
+If it hadn’t been for God’s enlightenment, I would have kept on living under Satan’s shackles, until Satan eventually consumed me whole.